GUEST EDITORIAL: Cuban travel limits hit wrong target

 Former President Barack Obama tried a different approach by reestablishing diplomatic relations with Cuba and loosening restrictions.
 Cruises resumed trips there in May 2016, with the ships departing from Florida locations including Port Canaveral, Tampa and Miami.

 Those cruises were abruptly cancelled following the Trump administration’s decision.
-The administration also closed off other U.S. tourism to Cuba under an exemption for educational travel that had been expanded under Obama.
+The administration also closed off other U.S. tourism to Cuba under an exemption for educational travel.

 The Trump administration previously placed sanctions against Cuba in a bid to pressure its government to end support for Maduro.
 Trump national security advisor John Bolton has called for regime change in Venezuela, suggesting that military action is an option.